Disvster/Dying2BeSudo/setup.md

 ## SSH

 SecureSHell protocol lets you control a machine remotely.
-It uses a **network _port_** (that you have to set-up) to open the communication between the host machine and the one operating it remotely.
+It uses a **network port** (that you have to set-up) to open the communication between the host machine and (in this case) the VirtualMachine.

-- update pkgs with `sudo apt update`
+- update packages with `sudo apt update`
-- install the pkg openssh-service to use the SSH protocol: `sudo apt install openssh-service`
+- install the openssh-service package to use the SSH protocol: `sudo apt install openssh-service`

 to verify `ssh` is up-and-running we can run one of two commands:
 ```